 This walk has been much altered over time, in response to changes in access to the area's nature reserves and the availability of suitable refreshment places.

-As noted above an earlier version finished at Woldingham station, originally with a longer afternoon through Woldingham Garden Village (now incorporated in the Woldingham Circular via Titsey Place walk, #244), but this was not well suited to the rather early closing time of Woldingham's only tea place (especially in winter and on Sundays).
+As noted above an earlier version finished at Woldingham station, originally with a longer afternoon through Woldingham Garden Village (now incorporated in the Kenley to Caterham walk, #406), but this was not well suited to the rather early closing time of Woldingham's only tea place (especially in winter and on Sundays).

 The most convenient starting point for this walk is the rather misleadingly named Upper Warlingham station (see Walk Notes), which is close to Whyteleafe station in the valley below Warlingham.
-Upper Warlingham has a fast half-hourly service from Victoria, taking 31 minutes; Whyteleafe (on a different line) has more frequent but slower suburban trains from London Bridge.
+Upper Warlingham has a half-hourly service from Victoria, taking 31 minutes; Whyteleafe (on a different line) has a half-hourly service from London Bridge, taking 35 minutes.

-Whyteleafe's stations are at the outer edge of TfL Zone 6 so a Travelcard or London Freedom Pass are sufficient for the Main (Circular) Walk.
+Whyteleafe's stations are at the outer edge of TfL Zone 6 so a Travelcard or London Freedom Pass are sufficient for the Circular Walks.
 However, these options (and Oyster PAYG) are not valid at Woldingham.
-For the Alternative Walk you should either buy a return to Woldingham (valid to both Upper Warlingham and Whyteleafe on the way out), or a single from Woldingham to Upper Warlingham to supplement a Travelcard or pass.
+For the Alternative Walks a return to Woldingham is valid to both Upper Warlingham and Whyteleafe on the way out; if you have a Travelcard or pass, buy a single from Woldingham to Upper Warlingham on the way back.

-If driving, the station car park at Upper Warlingham costs £7 Mon–Fri, £6.60 Sat; Whyteleafe £6.70 Mon–Fri, £3.70 Sat; both are £2.25 Sun & BH (2020).
+If driving, the station car park at Upper Warlingham costs £7.40 Mon–Fri, £7 Sat; Whyteleafe costs £7.10 Mon–Fri, £3.90 Sat; both are £2.40 Sun & BH (2023).
 These two stations are popular with commuters and you might not be able to find a parking space during the week.

 There are two useful bus routes in the area.
-Travelcards and Oyster PAYG can be used on London bus 403, which runs every 12-20 minutes from the Sainsbury's on Limpsfield Road through Warlingham and Hamsey Green to Croydon; but not on Southdown 409, which runs hourly (Mon–Sat) from Selsdon via Old Farleigh Road and Chelsham (near both lunch places) down to the stations in Whyteleafe.
+London bus 403 runs every 12-20 minutes from the Sainsbury's on Limpsfield Road through Warlingham and Hamsey Green to Croydon; Southdown 409 (not TfL) runs hourly from Selsdon via Old Farleigh Road and Chelsham (near both lunch places) down to the stations in Whyteleafe.

-Unless you take the afternoon short cut there are two possible lunch places.
-The first is The Harrow (01883-627565) on Great Farleigh Green, after up to 11 km on the full walk (depending on the route taken in Selsdon Wood); 7½ km with the morning short cut.
+If you are not doing the Greatpark extension the lunch pub on the Circular Walks is The Harrow (01883-627565) on Great Farleigh Green, after around 11 km if you do the longest of the suggested routes through Selsdon Wood (7¼ km on the Short Walk).
 Part of the Vintage Inns chain, this is a large and popular pub/restaurant with a wide range of food options and plenty of outdoor seating, but is on a fairly busy main road.